heavycaffeiner/Unity-VSC-OSS-Editor/Documentation~/index.md

 ## About Visual Studio Editor

-The Visual Studio Editor package provides the Unity Editor with support for Unity-specific features from the [Visual Studio Tools for Unity](https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/visual-studio-tools-for-unity) extension in [Visual Studio](https://visualstudio.microsoft.com/) and the [Unity for Antigravity](https://marketplace.visualstudio.com/items?itemName=visualstudiotoolsforunity.vstuc) extension in [Antigravity](https://code.visualstudio.com/).
+The Visual Studio Editor package provides the Unity Editor with support for Unity-specific features from the [Visual Studio Tools for Unity](https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/visual-studio-tools-for-unity) extension in [Visual Studio](https://visualstudio.microsoft.com/) and the [Unity for VSC-Based Editor](https://marketplace.visualstudio.com/items?itemName=visualstudiotoolsforunity.vstuc) extension in [VSC-Based Editor](https://code.visualstudio.com/).
 These include IntelliSense auto-complete suggestions, C# editing, and debugging.

 ## Installation